top of page

 • Tasks and tests online assessment

-5. Determine Strategies for Monetization
+5. Determine Strategies for Monetisation

 There are some common strategies for e-learning products: